kconger/MiSTer_web2rgbmatrix/README.md

 # web2rgbmatrix
-[MiSTer_web2rgbmatrix](https://github.com/kconger/MiSTer_web2rgbmatrix) is an hardware and software addon for the [MiSTer FPGA](https://github.com/MiSTer-devel) that displays an animated or static GIF logo of the current running [MiSTer FPGA](https://github.com/MiSTer-devel) core on an RGB LED Matrix.
+[MiSTer_web2rgbmatrix](https://github.com/kconger/MiSTer_web2rgbmatrix) is a hardware and software addon for the [MiSTer FPGA](https://github.com/MiSTer-devel) that displays an animated or static GIF logo of the current running [MiSTer FPGA](https://github.com/MiSTer-devel) core on an RGB LED Matrix.

 ![matrix_on](docs/images/matrix-on.jpg "matrix_on")